dmy/elm-pratt-parser/README.md

 **That's it!
-And we have used all the functions provided by the `Pratt` library.**
+And we have used all the functions exposed by the `Pratt` module.**

 A more complete example is included in the package source code, see